-- A. School Board shall prepare and submit a final timeline with key milestone activities/tasks, schedule, including start and estimated end dates for each activity.
-Table 2 for Initial Project Timeline.
-The timeline may be altered to meet this task product. - B. School Board shall provide the County with a copy of accepted vendor bid form(s) or other procurement procedure documentation to show compliance with procurement policies. - C. The School Board shall provide the County with copies of large missile impact envelope protective system or product test certifications, reports or Notices of Acceptance.
-Documentation shall demonstrate that the system(s) and product(s) meet the large missile impact performance requirements of the scope-of-work. - D. If applicable, the School Board shall provide the County with copy of pertinent construction and regulatory permits, detailed construction schedule, observation/inspection reports (if any), certificate of completion (or written acceptance of completed work by building official), and photographs documenting pre-construction conditions and post-construction completed work. - E. The project payment schedule is set forth in Table 3.
-The School Board is using a Certificates of Participation (COP) bond for financing the Clearwater High School renovations.
-County funds shall be readily available for the Construction Manager to invoice.
-For each payment, a project status overview, copies of quotes, invoices or amounts paid by the School Board will be provided to show project progression to date.
-Receipt of payment will provided by the School Board. - F. The final closeout report provided by the School Board shall provide a breakdown of actual funds used for each building and include the total amount of funds the School Board received for this project under the Agreement, and the balance of unused funds, if any, that will not be used by the School Board for this project Agreement and may be deobligated from this project Agreement by the County.
+- A. The School Board shall prepare and submit a final timeline with key milestone activities/tasks, schedule, including start and estimated end dates for each activity.
+Table 1, Revised Timeline, may be altered to meet this task product. - B. The School Board shall provide the County with a copy of accepted vendor bid form(s) or other procurement procedure documentation to show compliance with procurement policies. - C. The School Board shall provide the County with copies of large missile impact envelope protective system or product test certifications, reports or Notices of Acceptance.
+Documentation shall demonstrate that the system(s) and product(s) meet the large missile impact performance requirements as defined in Table 3 of this scope-of-work. - D. If applicable, the School Board shall provide the County with copy of pertinent construction and regulatory permits, detailed construction schedule, observation/inspection reports (if any), certificate of completion (or written acceptance of completed work by building official), and photographs documenting pre-construction conditions and post-construction completed work. - E. The final closeout report shall provide a breakdown of actual funds used for each building, and include the total amount of funds the School Board received for this project under the Agreement, and the balance of unused funds, if any, that will not be used by the School Board for this project Agreement and may be de-obligated from this project Agreement by the County.